DB Backed Model

 To expose the GraphQL API via http4s we will use the GraphQLService and DemoServer from the in-memory example.

-The run method starts the dockerized PostgreSQL database, creates the database schema, writes initial data and exposes the GraphQL API for both the in-memory and the db-backend models,
+The run method starts the dockerized PostgreSQL database, and exposes the GraphQL API for both the in-memory and the db-backend models,

 object Main extends IOApp {